ponticelli/blog-posts/01-async/post.md

 using setTimeout to force the execution of the callback to be async.
-Note that setTimeout is simply a helper function that enqueues a function call to be executed at a later time - only after the current synchronous code has been completed.
+Note that setTimeout is simply a helper function that enqueues a function call to be executed at a later time - only after the current synchronous code has been completed (i.e. the "next turn of the event loop").  setTimeout also takes a minimum time delay parameter, but here, I'm just using a delay of 0ms, to force it to be async, but without any extra delay.

 ```js
 function asyncEach(arr, callback) {